Back to Blog

 10 min read

-8 Best CapCut Alternatives in 2026 (Honest Comparison)
+8 Best CapCut Alternatives in 2026 (From a Creator Who Switched)

 CapCut was popular because it made editing fast.
-Auto-captions, templates, transitions, effects — it was designed for short-form social content.
 Your replacement needs to at least match that speed.
 If it takes you 3x longer to edit a Reel, you won't stick with it.

 4. Pricing That Makes Sense